briankeithn/narrative-maps/README.md

 1. Narrative Maps Visualization Tool ("narratives" folder).
 2. Search-based Baseline Tool ("search" folder).
 3. Testing data sets ("data" folder).
+4. Custom data preparation ("preprocessing" folder, see below for details)

 The narrative maps algorithm and system is implemented based on the algorithm of [Keith and Mitra (2020)](https://dl.acm.org/doi/abs/10.1145/3432927) and follows the design guidelines of [Keith, Mitra, and North (2021)](https://journals.sagepub.com/doi/abs/10.1177/14738716221079593).